You are viewing: 2025/26 version

 • (b) Three papers from one of the approved subsidiary languages as listed in the Table at the end of these regulations.
 The papers required for each subsidiary language are listed below under the relevant subsidiary language.

-Candidates must take ten papers as set out in (a), (b) and (c) below:
+Candidates must take ten papers as set out in (a) and (b) below:

-• 3.
-Text Edition Essay: a submitted essay (take-home paper).
+3. Egyptian: Text Edition Essay: a submitted essay (take-home paper).

-• 5.
-Selected Egyptian and/or Ancient Near Eastern artefacts together with essay questions on material culture.
+1. Selected Egyptian artefacts together with essay questions on material culture.

-• 7.
-A dissertation on a topic to be approved by the Subject Group, of a different character from the topic chosen for paper 4 (the topic will typically relate to the first language but could relate to the second language or Archaeology and Anthropology or to an area of overlap).
+3. A dissertation on a topic to be approved by the Board of the Faculty, of a different character from the topic chosen for paper 4 (the topic will typically relate to the main subject but could relate to the subsidiary language or Archaeology and Anthropology or to an area of overlap).

 1. The Nature of Archaeological and Anthropological Enquiry